This section describes how to use the openssl

 accounts authenticated by the

-There are easier alternatives to generating the files required for RSA than the procedure described here: Let the server autogenerate them or use the mysql_ssl_rsa_setup program.
+There are easier alternatives to generating the files required for RSA than the procedure described here: Let the server autogenerate them or use the mysql_ssl_rsa_setup program (deprecated as of MySQL 8.0.34).
 See Section 5.3.1, “Creating SSL and RSA Certificates and Keys using MySQL”.

 openssl genrsa -out private_key.pem 2048 openssl rsa -in private_key.pem -pubout -out public_key.pem